 We collected font loading data from 303 law firm websites using automated browser analysis.
 For each site, our script examined:

-• Font file count: Total number of font files loaded during page render.
+• Font file count: the total number of font files loaded during page render.

-• Font families: Number of distinct typeface families in use.
+• Font families: the number of distinct typeface families in use.

 13.5%